shakacode/react_on_rails/docs/bundle-caching.md

 to return value of the `cache_keys` method.

 Note, the NODE_ENV value is always included in the cache_keys.

+Another use of the ENV values would be a cache version, so incrementing this ENV value would force a new cache value.

 ## Disabling via an ENV value
 Once configured for bundle caching, ReactOnRailsPro::AssetsPrecompile's caching functionality